The Challenge: We often feel like we don’t deserve to be happy or that being happy is selfish.

 Bonus: It teaches you to get real.

-Research by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative.
+Research by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative ones.
 We have simply forgotten that fact for a number of reasons (explained here).

 Happiness – It’s Not For You, But it is the Most Selfless Thing You Can Do.